 Welcome to our TEDx Talk

 Seriously – watch Latina Media Co’s story below as told by our co-founder and EIC Cristina Escobar.

 Nicola and Cristina have a weird amount of things in common.
-They attended the same small liberal arts colleges, they’re both mixed-race Latina, their Dads have the same birthday, they founded Mujeres Problemáticas together.
+They attended the same small liberal arts college, they’re both mixed-race Latinas, their Dads have the same birthday, and they founded Latina Media Co together.
 BUT they are not actually the same person and have been seen in the same place, at the same time on multiple occasions.

-A Bay-Area native, Nicola is currently the engine behind communications at The Representation Project, a nonprofit using film and media as catalysts for cultural transformation.
+A Bay-Area native, Nicola is currently the engine behind communications at the Women’s Foundation California, a publicly supported foundation dedicated to achieving racial, economic, and gender justice by centering the experience and expertise of communities most impacted by systemic injustice.
+Previously, she worked at The Representation Project, a nonprofit using film and media as catalysts for cultural transformation.
 With a background in tech, Nicola has integrated a data-driven approach with her passion for intersectional, gender-equality work, advancing campaigns, such as #RepresentHer, #AskMoreOfHim, and #AskHerMore, that have not only reached millions of people but inspired them to take action.
 She has lead projects for a variety of organizations from Verizon Wireless to The Government of Puerto Rico to Stanford University.
 When she’s not finding someone else to rant to about gender equity.
 Nicola enjoys dogs, food, traveling, and pie.
 Nicola would also like to add that her abuelita made the best tamales this word has ever seen.

 Latina Media Co is proud to feature a community of authors, ranging from those getting their first byline to those with decades of experience.
 Check out our list of 50+ contributors to see what we’re talking about.
 And pitch us if you want to join them.
 We can’t wait to hear from you!